 An X-ray is a safe, noninvasive procedure used to diagnose problems inside a patient’s body.
-The amount of radiation used in most examinations is very small and the benefits greatly outweigh the risk of harm.
-The radiology team at CHOC Children’s has been trained to use the minimum amount of radiation to obtain the necessary images.
+The amount of radiation used in most examinations is very small.
+CHOC uses the minimum amount of radiation to obtain the necessary images.

 How is an X-ray performed?

-- The child is positioned sitting, standing or laying in between the X-ray machine and the recording plate for the examination.
+- The child may sit, stand, or lay between the X-ray machine and the recording plate.
+Sometimes multiple positions are needed.

 There is no special preparation required for most X-rays.
-Your child can eat and drink as usual unless you are given specific instructions when you make the appointment.
+Your child can eat and drink as usual unless told otherwise.

 It is helpful to:

-- Give your child a simple explanation as to why an X-ray is needed.
+- Give your child a simple explanation on why they need an X-ray.